-You can complain to NetSafe by using their online report form, at www.netsafe.org.nz report from their home page, click on “Report Online Incidents”), or phoning them on 0800 NETSAFE (638 723).
+You can complain to NetSafe by using their online report form, at www.netsafe.org.nz.
+To report from their home page, click on “Report Online Incidents”, or phone them on 0800 NETSAFE (638 723).

 What can NetSafe do if I complain to them?